Communist Party of Australia (1971): Origins and split in the original CPA (1965-1970)

-Socialist Party (1971–1996)
+Socialist Party (1970–1996)

-In the late 1960s, the CPA, under the leadership of National Secretary Laurie Aarons, became a strong supporter of "Eurocommunism", of abandoning Marxism–Leninism and democratic centralism, and trying to form a "united front" of the various left-wing forces thrown up by the movement of opposition to the Vietnam War.
-The CPA leadership had become increasingly critical of the Soviet Union, particularly over the 1968 Warsaw Pact invasion of Czechoslovakia.
-Dissidents took the view that the CPA should not become a left social-democratic party, and should continue as a Marxist–Leninist party.
-The group was described as pro-Soviet hardliners.
-Their position put them at odds with the CPA leadership.
+In September 1970, a declaration was signed by over 300 CPA members including this summary of the main issues, as understood by the dissenting group:We believe one basic reason for the decline and confusion in the Party during the short period since the present leadership has taken office arises fundamentally from its vacillating, opportunist position and is the direct result of its substitution of a mixture of right opportunist and so-called New Left or petty bourgeois radical trends in place of its formerly sound scientific socialist position.The culmination of these events was the formation of the SPA, a party composed of Marxist-Leninists who had left the CPA in December 1971.
+The SPA regarded itself as continuing the Marxist-Leninist traditions and policies of the original CPA, in opposition to the direction taken by the Aarons leadership.

 The SPA was led by a group of veteran trade union officials such as Pat Clancy and Peter Symon.
 Clancy resigned from the SPA in 1983, and Symon was the general secretary from its formation until his death in December 2008, a total of 36 years.

 Communist Party (1996–present)

 The old CPA was dissolved in 1991.
 The SPA, believing itself to be the rightful successor to the original CPA formed in 1920, changed its name to Communist Party of Australia at its 8th Party National Congress in October 1996.

 After Symon's death, party president Hannah Middleton was elected general secretary by the 11th Party National Congress in October 2009, with Vinicio Molina succeeding Middleton as party president.
 Bob Briton was elected general secretary at the 12th Party Congress in 2013.

-Bob Briton resigned as general secretary of the CPA in March 2019.
-Briton came into conflict with the central committee (CC) due to ideological differences between himself and others on the central committee, being accused of taking a defeatist position.
-This accusation was made after Briton attempted to work with the youth outside party structures.
-Briton deleted most of the party's social media outlets in response.
-Briton split the party and formed the Australian Communist Party alongside other former members.
+In March 2019, general secretary Bob Briton resigned amid an internal dispute with the other members of the Central Committee.
+Briton and several other former members subsequently established a separate organisation called the Australian Communist Party.

-On 13–14 April 2019, the Central Committee of the Communist Party of Australia elected a new leadership led by General Secretary Andrew Irving and National President Vinnie Molina.
+On 13–14 April 2019, the Central Committee of the Communist Party of Australia elected a new leadership led by General Secretary Andrew Irving, with Vinicio Molina re-elected as president.

+From 2019, the party established new branches in Canberra, the Sunshine Coast and Cumberland in western Sydney.

+At its 15th National Congress, held in Melbourne from 27 February to 1 March 2026, the party adopted a new Political Resolution, elected a new Central Committee and re-elected Andrew Irving and Vinicio Molina as General Secretary and National President respectively.